shahil-sk/sk00pium/README.md

 # sk00pium 🥷

-🔹 sk – What people call me 😎
+- sk – What people call me 😎
-🔹 00pium – Inspired by a record label I like 🎵
+- 00pium – Inspired by a record label I like 🎵

-sk00pium is my personal Linux distro, built from scratch with minimal functionality—because I always wanted to create my own OS!
+sk00pium is my personal Linux distro, built from scratch with minimal functionality

+because I always wanted to create my own OS!
 In the next update I will be adding internet functionalities and gcc libraries.....